Harley-xk/AssetsProcessor/README.md

 ### License

-This Software is under licenced under `GNU GENERAL PUBLIC LICENSE` Version 3, 29 June 2007.
+This Software is licenced under `GNU GENERAL PUBLIC LICENSE` Version 3, 29 June 2007.
 See the licence file for more infomation.